strvcom/frontend/project-guidelines/quality-output/performance.md

 **Web is fast, web is slow**.
 Your app should be accessible to all users, regardless if they are on a super-fast fiber network or on a 3G/2G.
 You can have an amazing app running super fast, but if users are not able to load it, it’s useless.

 There are many studies about how page load time actually affects conversion rates.
-After 2014, mobile usage has taken over desktop use; it’s now the 4th year where we need to continue to focus on mobile first.
+After 2014, mobile usage has taken over desktop use; since then, we've needed to focus on mobile first.
 And mobiles are unfortunately prone to be on a slow network.

 The math here is simple.
 The less data there is to load, the faster the load is.